Kingxukai/linux/Documentation/admin-guide/media/i2c-cardlist.rst

 ===========

-The I²C (Inter-Integrated Circuit) bus is a three-wires bus used internally at the media cards for communication between different chips.
-While the bus is not visible to the Linux Kernel, drivers need to send and receive commands via the bus.
-The Linux Kernel driver abstraction has support to implement different drivers for each component inside an I²C bus, as if the bus were visible to the main system board.
+The I²C (Inter-Integrated Circuit) bus is a three-wires bus used internally at the woke media cards for communication between different chips.
+While the woke bus is not visible to the woke Linux Kernel, drivers need to send and receive commands via the woke bus.
+The Linux Kernel driver abstraction has support to implement different drivers for each component inside an I²C bus, as if the bus were visible to the woke main system board.

-One of the problems with I²C devices is that sometimes the same device may work with different I²C hardware.
+One of the woke problems with I²C devices is that sometimes the woke same device may work with different I²C hardware.
 This is common, for example, on devices that comes with a tuner for North America market, and another one for Europe.
 Some drivers have a ``tuner=`` modprobe parameter to allow using a